 We are campaigning to stop the farming of all big cats and to ban all commercial trade of big cats and their parts from, within and to South Africa.
 But we need your help.
 Please add your name to our petition now!

-South Africa is farming numerous big cat species for a commercial international trade and is one of the biggest exporters of big cats and their parts to Asia.
+South Africa is farming numerous big cat species for commercial international trade and is one of the biggest exporters of big cats and their parts to Asia.
 The illegal wildlife trade is the fourth largest criminal activity in the world, and it is being fuelled by the trade in big cat products from South Africa.
 This is driving consumer demand, largely from Asia.

 Join the campaign by adding your name to our petition.